jundalisay/sp/content/en/research/descartes/philosophy/part-3/article-136.md

 ## 137. Explanation of the appearance of fire chevrons

-If the Earth is near point `5`, we will not be able to see the comet.

-This is because the Sun will be in the way.
+If the Earth is near point `5`, we will not be able to see the comet because the Sun will be in the way.

 We will only see a part of its tail or hair, which will appear as a chevron of fire.

 It will be visible either in the evening or in the morning depending on whether the Earth is closer to `4` or `2`.

-Thus, if it is exactly at `5`, equally distant from those two others, the comet will perhaps show us two fire chevrons:
+Thus, if it is exactly at `5`, equally distant from those two others, the comet will perhaps show us 2 fire chevrons:
 - one in the evening
 - the other in the morning